Life on a Sustainable Planet

 • What is the timeline for starting the fellowship?

 • There is not a specific start date at this time.
-However, appointments for all three fellowship programs are expected to begin in the first quarter of 2024.
+However, appointments for all three fellowship programs are expected to begin by the Fall of 2025.

 • Are all the fellowships open to any career stage?